 But first, a history lesson.
-I’ll make it painless.
-Promise.
+I’ll make it painless, I promise.

 Gonzales Texas is the county seat for Gonzales County.
-This small city holds a unique place in Texas history as the site of the firing of the first shot for Texas independence.
+This small city holds a unique place in Texas history as the site where the first shot for Texas Independence was fired.
 The land we know today as Texas once belonged to Mexico.
 The Mexican Army had given the people of Gonzales a small cannon for self-defense.
-When Mexico got wind of the rumblings of Texas independence, they decided they wanted their cannon back.s t
+When Mexico got wind of the rumblings of Texas independence they decided they wanted their cannon back.

-On October 2, 1835, eighteen townsmen stood on the bank of the Guadalupe River and refused to give up their small cannon to the Mexican army.
-The people of Gonzales fashioned a flag showing a black replica of the cannon on a white background with words that would echo through the years, “Come and Take it.”
+On October 2, 1835, 18 townsmen stood on the bank of the Guadalupe River and refused to surrender their small cannon to the Mexican Army.
+The people of Gonzales fashioned a flag showing a black replica of the cannon on a white background with the words that would echo through the years:

-See, I told you the history lesson would be painless.
-Here are six things to do in Gonzales today that your family will enjoy:
+Hopefully, my little history lesson was painless.
+Now, on to six things to do in Gonzales today that your family will enjoy.

 1. The Old Jail Museum

 The Old Jail Museum is on Lawrence Street in downtown Gonzales.
 This use to be the Gonzales County Jail but it is now a museum.
 The docents are friendly and full of great stories.
 A free guided tour is a must and will take about 45 minutes.

 2. Gonzales Memorial Museum